 - Justice League International Vol. 1

-The team behind JLI, J.M DeMatteis and Keith Giffen didn’t keep the character in the team but gave him a solo title, putting an end to Kent’s career as Doctor Fate ended and launching the story of Eric and Linda Strauss.
+The duo behind JLI, J.M.
+DeMatteis and Keith Giffen, didn’t keep the character in the League but gave him a solo title, putting an end to Kent’s career as Doctor Fate ended.
+Instead, they launched the story in a new direction in the 1987 Doctor Fate miniseries, which transitioned the mantle to a new pair of successors: Eric Strauss, a teenage boy aged into adulthood by mystical forces, and his stepmother, Linda Strauss.
+Together, they shared the identity of Doctor Fate, merging into a single mystical entity whenever the helmet was donned.

 - Zero Hour: A Crisis in Time